nakul3736/timewise/README.md

-# timewise
+# timeWise
-A chrome extension to track your web activity
+A chrome extension to track your web activity .